nus-cs2103-AY2223S1/ip/docs/README.md

 # DukePro Task Manager
 ![Photo](Ui.png)

-####DukePro is a powerful and reliable chatbot that allows user to keep track of tasks, events and deadlines.
+#### DukePro is a powerful and reliable chatbot that allows user to keep track of tasks, events and deadlines.

 ## Features

+### Type of tasks

+- `todo`: A task that has to be done
+- `event`: An event with a date and time
+- `deadline`: A task with a deadline
+-
 ### Feature 1 - Welcome and Display Instructions

 Greet DukePro and DukePro will display all commands/instructions available.